Rocksbox Review: My Honest Take After Subscribing for A Year

 Inside the box, the aesthetics are just as good.
 There’s a booklet of information sitting on top…

 …and gold- and pink-flecked tissue paper wrapped snuggly around the jewelry inside.
 I’ve held on to a few of these bow-tied boxes and most of the sheets of tissue paper.
 They’re amazing for gifting—just pop some floral stickers over the logos, and you’re good to go!

 Let’s take a look at the booklet first.
-This folded card includes a note from the person who curated this box as well as a list of the products inside.
-It’s typical for the stylists to give some outfit ideas in their notes.
-Even if I don’t put every idea to use, reading these thoughtful notes makes me feel like a celebrity in a magazine, haha!
+This folded card included a note from the person who curated this box as well as a list of the products inside.

 On the product side of the booklet, you’ll find all of the items visually listed out along with their member and retail prices.
 They also do a handy breakdown of what you’d pay to keep everything, including the $21.00 monthly credit (sometimes referred to as your “Shine Credit”) and any other credits you have attached to your account.
 I’ve got some Forever Credit on there, too.
 I’ll talk more about the different credit types once we take a closer look at the pieces I got!

 The back of the booklet lists out the next steps, including how to return your current pieces for a new set.

 I already mentioned the reusable shipping envelope, but Rocksbox also always provides a pre-paid shipping label.
 Just stick this over top of the existing shipping label on the bubble mailer so that there’s no confusion when it hits the post office.
 I drop my return packages off with our office mail carrier, but you can drop yours in a mailbox, or take it to the post office, too.